kailash-manasarovar/statement/docs/timeline/2024/april.md

 - Here's a small list from April 2024 I found on the Android phone I bought in the [Chinese telecom store in Madrid](march/13-end.md#madrid).

 ![List of dodgy registrations](../../content/images/car-regs.jpg)

-## Lunch with Christine

-- When I return to Spain, Christine arranges a hurried lunch.
-She wants to know who my friend is, what he does, where he lives.
-- She asks me these questions over and over.
-- I wonder why she is so interested when the hell I'm enduring in Denia seems to be a bit more important.
-- Was she sent to urgently report back because I happen to be communicating with someone the criminal gangs are unaware of?
-- Of course, the most worrying thing for a brave criminal gang terrorizing a single woman is if she is not, after all, alone.
-- Little did they know... although I did keep telling them.
-- The inherent cowardice in this sort of thing is off the scale.
-- I wonder if this prompted them to [wheel him out again](#the-trumpet-teacher-in-denia) and up the doses of euphoria, but I suspect that was more to do with prepping me for [Bali](may.md#bali).
-- There must be something in my bathroom products while I'm in India, as I'm still high.

 ## Response from Generalitat